blueberry-dog/onboarding/README.md

 For this study, we’ll be using a custom screen recorder to capture your coding sessions.
 The tool helps you choose exactly which windows you’re comfortable sharing and records only high-signal activity related to your interactions.

+Please create a conda environment to set up the recording tool.
+This should be the same conda environment you use for setting up SpecStory.

 ### Installation

 Please install and run the recorder from the following repository: